-Thus, if a $g$-dimensional abelian variety $A/K$ is heavenly at $\ell$ and $\ell > B(K,g)$, then $A$ is balanced at $\ell$.
-That $B(n,g)$ is finite is already implicitly established in \cite[\S3]{Rasmussen-Tamagawa:2017}, but the implied bound is very large; we give stronger explicit bounds below.
+Thus, if a $g$-dimensional abelian variety $A/K$ is heavenly at $\ell > B(K,g)$, then $A$ must be balanced at $\ell$.
+That $B(n, g)$ is finite was already implicitly established in \cite[\S3]{Rasmussen-Tamagawa:2017}, but the implied bound is very large; we give stronger explicit bounds below.

-One useful consequence of an abelian variety being balanced at $\mf{l}$ is that it forces a divisibility condition on $e$.
+One useful consequence of the balanced property is that it forces a divisibility condition on $e$.

 \begin{lemma} Suppose $\ell > 2$ and $\mf{l}$ is a prime of $K$ above $\ell$.
 Suppose $A/K$ is heavenly at $\ell$ and for some index $r$, $j_{\mf{l},r} = \frac{e}{2}$.
 Then $\ord_2 e > \ord_2 (\ell-1)$.
 In particular, $4 \mid e$. \end{lemma} \begin{proof} Set $j = j_{\mf{l},r}$.
 We have $e = 2j$ and so \eqref{eqn:i_j_reln} implies $j(2i_r-1) \equiv 0 \pmod{\ell-1}$.
 But $\ell - 1$ is even and $2i_r - 1$ is odd.
 Thus $ \ord_2 e > \ord_2 j \geq \ord_2(\ell-1) > 0$. \end{proof}